asumkin/asumkin/README.md

 - 👋 Hi, I’m @asumkin
-- 👀 I’m interested in C, C++, Objective C, Swift, PHP, Phalcon, Pyton, PL/SQL, TransactSQL
+- 👀 I’m interested in C, C++, Swift, PHP, Phyton, SQL, JS
-- 🌱 I’m currently learning ... all I need to make a big launches :-)
+- 🌱 I’m currently learning ...
+Swift I need to make a big launches :-)
 - 💞️ I’m looking to collaborate on some huge projects
 - 📫 How to reach me - here, asumkin@exactbs.com